h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis-financial-focus/machine-learning-experiment-scoring-and-analysis-financial-focus.md

 The green bell curve represents green apples while the red bell curve represents the red apples, and the threshold will be at 50%.
 The x-axis represents the predicted probabilities, while the y-axis represents the count of observations.

-From general observations, we can see that the smooth Histogram shows that the current classifier can distinguish between red and green apples only 50% of the time, and such distinction is at the 0.5 thresholds.
+From general observations, we can see that the smooth Histogram shows that the current classifier can distinguish between red and green apples 100% of the time.

 When we draw the ROC Curve (1B) for the smooth Histogram above, we will get the following results: